OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/MetamodelAndTypes.md

 }
 ```

-Secondly we define object types which also specify structural type – whether
+Secondly we define object types which also specify topology type – whether
 it is an edge or a node type.
 Some common traits are provided, such as
 ``Trait/Name`` for objects that are named or ``Trait/DiagramBlock`` for objects
 that can be represented diagrammatically.